pipeline

 • The targetHost directive has one argument, a domain with a scheme, which indicates the default host for the pipeline.
 All site-relative urls (i.e. beginning with /) are sent to this domain, and any Authorization header sent with the initial request to the pipeline is forwarded to this domain.

 • The concurrency directive has one argument, a number which specifies the maximum number of requests the pipeline will run in parallel.
+The default limit is 12.
+Setting the limit to zero removes any concurrency limiting.

 Using different HTTP methods